aduh95/schwifty-markdown/README.md

 **N.B.:** If you use [preprocessing includes](preprocessing) in your diagrams, you might have trouble with the cache of your navigator.
 Most browser won't ask schwifty to re-generate the SVG unless the target file has changed.
+You can either empty your cache or modify the target file (adding a new empty line is enough).

 **N.B.:** Some browser have trouble exporting vector images with shadow, which is why Schwifty disables them by default.
-If you use the `--plantuml-config` argument to have a custom config file for PlantUML, you might want to add the line `skinparam shadowing false`.
+If you use the `--plantuml-config` option to set a custom config file for PlantUML, you might want to add the line `skinparam shadowing false`.